stereolabs/zed-hub-examples/tutorials/tutorial_06_custom_stream/README.md

 ### Main loop and Custom Stream

 The main loop of your application grabs the images from the camera with the ```grab``` function.
-Then the depth image is retrieve with `retrieveImage`, stored in `imgLeftCustom` and set as custom image with `setStreamImage`.
+Then the depth image is retrieved with `retrieveImage`, stored in `imgLeftCustom` and set as custom image with `setStreamImage`.
-Finaly the `IoTCloud::refresh` function sends this live stream to the ZEDHub interface and handle recording depending on the interface settings.
+Finaly the `IoTCloud::refresh` function sends this live stream to the ZEDHub interface and handles recording depending on the interface settings.

 ```c++
     sl::Mat imgLeftCustom;